epylinkn/itp-command-fu/commandfu-deckset.md

 ## Why am I here?
 Why practice command-fu?

-- You use the command line at work -- servers and interface-less computers
+- You use the command line at work
-- You use it to bootstrap your projects yet don't understand it
+- You use it to bootstrap your code projects
 - Automating tasks you do frequently
 - Anthony seems like a cool guy I wonder what he has to say